 If you can understand why your child is playing with food and have a laugh about it, it might make accidents and mess easier to put up with.

 Most young children squish food in their hands, throw food and bowls onto the floor, deliberately dribble with their mouths full, or refuse to eat.
 Here are some ideas to help you cut down on mealtime mess – and make it less stressful.

 Cut food into strips or fingers, and let your child use his hands rather than a spoon or fork.
 In the early days of learning to eat, your child will find this way of eating easier to manage.

 Praise your child’s efforts when she eats something without creating a big mess.
 It’s best to tell your child exactly what she did well – for example, ‘Emily, I love the way you popped that banana straight into your mouth’.

 If your child is old enough, you could try getting him involved in setting the table.
 If your child has helped to set up the meal, he might be less inclined to mess it up.

 Sitting together and sharing mealtimes with your child lets you lead by example and shows your child how to eat and behave at the table.
 This can take time for your child to learn.

 If you can stay calm and patient with your child’s mess, it’ll help you and your child to enjoy mealtimes more.

 You’ll find messes easier to clean up if you put some plastic or newspaper around your child as she eats.
-You can also leave bath time or a change of clothes for after meals.
+You can also try using a feeding smock or bib to keep clothes clean, and leaving bath time or a change of clothes for after meals.